 Minister Baker has written to the Prime Minister, David Cameron, on Child Eyes’ behalf and received a “positive reply.”
 David Cameron referred Minister Baker to the Bailey Review into the sexualisation of children, “Letting Children Be Children” (commissioned in 2012), which made a series of recommendations that shops and supermarkets should ‘ensure that magazines and newspapers with sexualised images on their covers are not in easy sight of children’.

 Child’s Eye Line UK has written to Scottish Ministers in regard to their submission of evidence to the Scottish Parliament’s scrutiny of the forthcoming Scottish Government Air Weapons and Licensing Bill and will be meeting Aileen Campbell MSP, Minister for Children and Young People to discuss the proposals further.

 Kathy concluded: “I’m hopeful Child’s Eye Line UK will be invited back to Scottish Parliament to give evidence on the Bill and perhaps we can get a further slot in Ministers diaries to discuss this vital approach to protecting children”.

 Notes to Editors:

-About Child’s Eyes UK:
+About Child’s Eye Line UK:

-A recent government report by the Children’s Commissioner, “Basically Porn is Everywhere” 2013, found that exposure to sexualized images is “damaging to children, negatively affecting their sexual development, relationships and self esteem and makes risky sexual behaviour more likely.”
+A recent UK government report by the Children’s Commissioner, “Basically Porn is Everywhere” 2013, found that exposure to sexualized images is “damaging to children, negatively affecting their sexual development, relationships and self esteem and makes risky sexual behaviour more likely.”
 The images and content found in publications like The Sun, The Star, The Sport and lads’ mags were also linked with attitudes that underpin violence against women.

-Child’s Eyes UK founder
+Child’s Eye Line UK founder